offscale/glaucoma-risk-calculator-engine-dist/README.md

 ## Generate dist repo

-On a mchine with GNU findutils and `cpio`:
+On a machine with GNU findutils and `cpio`:

     find -type f -not -name "*.ts" -and -not -path "./.git/*" -and -not -path "./node-modules/*" -and -not -name '*.map' | cpio -pdamv ../glaucoma-risk-calc-engine-dist

+Alternatively a simple:

+    cp -r ../glaucoma-risk-calculator-engine/{test,*.js*,*.md} .